EricFecteau/rust-data-analysis/src/manipulate/select.md

     .filter(col("hrlyearn").is_not_null());
 ```

-As you can see, to reference a column, you have to use `col()` and to reference a literal, you have to use `lit()`.
+As you can see, to reference a column you have to use `col()` and to reference a literal you have to use `lit()`.
 You can compare these using equality comparison such as:

 | Equality        | Definition                                               |
 |-----------------|----------------------------------------------------------|